MicrosoftDocs/Viva/Viva/glint/people-science/propelling-action-taking.md

 the heart of it, it’s because:

-- It’s not always clear how to facilitate a good conversation, and therefore the value is unclear
+- It’s not always clear how to facilitate a good conversation, and therefore the value is unclear.

-- Conversations about feedback can feel awkward and/or intimidating
+- Conversations about feedback can feel awkward and/or intimidating.

 That’s why we developed the **ACT Conversation Guide**, that serves as a simple framework for having productive conversations that foster